dmasotti/rcp-csv-user-import/readme.txt

 1. CSV user import page.

 == Changelog ==
+= 1.1.11 =
+* New: Detect when on RCP 3.1+ and redirect to new importer.

 = 1.1.10 =
 * Fix: Members of free levels incorrectly being given the status "free" in RCP version 3.0+.